tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

-3. The most specific Designated DoH Server that has been whitelisted ({{whitelisting}}) for the domain containing the hostname, i.e., the designated DoH server which is associated with the longest matching prefix of the hostname.
-For example, given two Designated DoH Servers, one for foo.example.com and another example.com, clients connecting to bar.foo.example.com should use the former.
+3. The most specific Designated DoH Server that has been whitelisted ({{whitelisting}}) for the domain containing the hostname, i.e., the designated DoH server which is associated with the longest matching suffix of the hostname.
+For example, given two Designated DoH Servers, one for "foo.example.com" and another "example.com", clients connecting to "bar.foo.example.com" should use the former.
+Note that the matching MUST be performed on entire labels.
+That is, if "example.com" has a designated DoH server, it can be used for "foo.example.com", but not for "badexample.com".
 If the resolution fails, the connection can either use an Oblivious DoH resolver (Step 4) or the default resolver (Step 5).
 Privacy-Sensitive Connections SHOULD NOT skip Step 4.
 Other connections MAY skip Step 4, based on system policy.